Yedomon/plastomics101/README.md

-prepare the file for tree
+prepare the file for tree set 1